 No-one is going to be looking at the crown molding to see if there’s any dust on it, but people will notice when Goldfish crackers crumble as they sit down on the couch.

-You may also want to read these 10 Genius House Cleaning Tips.
+You may also want to read these 10 Genius House Cleaning Tips or learn how to tip a house cleaner if you go that route.

 How to clean your house in 30 minutes